jaredxfeng/rethinking/README.md

 # Plans
 I am rolling out the jupyter notebooks chapter by chapter, with an aim for completeness (should include the majority of the code from the original book) and coherency (a first-time reader should have a basic idea of what the code does).
 I am not strictly following the chapter-wise order since I do not value some of the early chapters as high as the remaining ones.

-# Extra
+# Goodnotes
-And here are the [ongoing notes](https://web.goodnotes.com/s/8ERStxgngckNf2VWF4FujP#page-6) I have been taking when listening to the 2023 lectures.
+And here are some [goodnotes](https://web.goodnotes.com/s/8ERStxgngckNf2VWF4FujP#page-1) I have been taking when listening to the 2023 lectures.
 Again I skipped the first few chapters there, and they tend to be way ahead of the jupyter notebooks.